 The study gave the first evidence that semantic errors on cognitive tests like the LASSI-L were more common in people with mild cognitive impairment who were beta-amyloid positive.
 The LASSI-L also helped sort out these people from individuals who showed clinical symptoms of mild cognitive impairment but had negative amyloid scans and people who were diagnosed with non-Alzheimer's brain disorders that impacted cognition.

 Overall, the study showed that semantic intrusions on the LASSI-L helped researchers separate participants who were cognitively normal from those with harder to detect cognitive impairment.
-Previous memory test methods likely would have labelled the latter group as cognitively unimpaired since only their correct memory test results were counted.
+Previous memory test methods likely would have labeled the latter group as cognitively unimpaired since only their correct memory test results were counted.

 Since it offers a potentially faster and less expensive way to screen people for high amyloid burden than current tests, the researchers hope to make LASSI-L a low-tech tool to assist in medical evaluations and clinical trial recruitment.
 Additional research with larger numbers of participants will be needed to further evaluate the potential of the LASSI-L for use as a screening tool.
 The test has been validated in English and Spanish.
 The team is now working to computerize it and increase the types of comparison brain and biomarker scans.